linpengcheng/PurefunctionPipelineDataflow/README.md

 #### Overview of the model

-The basic principle of the system is similar to an in-memory database system.
+The basic principle of the system is similar to an in-memory database system. like  the in-memory database, all tasks of the system are completed by scheduling stored procedure (workshop),
-All tasks of this system are completed by the in-memory database scheduling stored procedure (workshop), and all side effects (similar to persistence, distributed, etc.) are completed by the in-memory database.
+and all side effects (similar to persistence, distributed, etc.) are completed by the in-memory database.

 Do everything possible to write pure functions (pipe), and they can only be chained together using the "pipe symbol", as long as this is done, it will eventually evolve into this result.